MohamedElbanna171/MohamedElbanna171/README.md

 Clear recommendations to improve efficiency

-📈 Built as part of a graduation project to drive data-based decisions and cut downtime costs.

 ## 🛠️ Tools and Technologies
 - **Data Visualization**: Power BI, Excel, Tableau
 - **Data Analysis**: Python, SQL